Signs of hormonal imbalance are so much more common in the modern age than ever before.

 GnRH is released from the hypothalamus which stimulates the release of FSH which stimulates the follicles to make estrogen.
 When there is enough estrogen, then estrogen stimulates FSH to stop stimulating the follicles, and LH is released from the pituitary.

 The Luteinizing hormone then stimulates the corpus luteum to make progesterone.
-The role of progesterone help thicken the endometrium and relax the uterine muscles in case of pregnancy so as not to contract to avoid expelling the new fertilized egg or fetus.
+The role of progesterone help thicken the endometrium and relax the uterine muscles in case of pregnancy so as not to contract to avoid expelling the newly fertilized egg or fetus.

 Progesterone in this relaxation can cause some problems.

-Yea, you can thank progesterone for those discomforts you have endured midcycle or during pregnancy such as edema, nausea, constipation, flatulence(yikes), not cool at all.
+Yea, you can thank progesterone for those discomforts you have endured midcycle or during pregnancy such as edema, nausea, constipation, flatulence(yikes), and not cool at all.

-So, don’t blame a woman who let’s lose occasionally if, of childbearing years, she probably can’t help it.
+So, don’t blame a woman who lets loose occasionally if, of childbearing years, she probably can’t help it.
 And heck, if she is pregnant, she can’t help it, plus many other things she can’t help.
 So, forgive any outcomes of this relaxed state.